A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Effects: Inserts

-and invalidates all references to elements afterposition
+xatpositionand invalidates all references to elements afterposition.Expects:

-size() < capacity()
+size() < capacity().Mandates:

-.Complexity: Linear in
+std::is_copy_constructible<value_type>.Complexity: Linear in

-.Remarks: If an exception is thrown by
+size().Remarks: If an exception is thrown by

-there are no effects.
-Otherwise, if an exception is thrown byvalue_type
+value_type’s copy constructor andis_nothrow_move_constructible_v<value_type>istruethere are no effects.
+Otherwise, if an exception is thrown byvalue_type’s copy constructor the effects are unspecified.

 constexpr iterator insert(const_iterator position, size_type n, const value_type& x);